 There are a variety of martech tools that can be used to manage content, connect data and unify customer profiles, streamline operations, and support growth.

-There are two main types of martech: comprehensive solutions and specialized tools.
+There are two main types of martech: comprehensive solutions and specialised tools.

 Customer Relationship Management (CRM):